-- Non-current financial liabilities is estimated by discounting future cash flows using rates currently available for debt of similar terms and remaining maturities. - Fair value of the unquoted ordinary shares has been estimated using a DCF model.
+- Fair value of the unquoted ordinary shares has been estimated using a DCF model.
 The valuation requires management to make certain assumptions about the model inputs, including forecast cash flows, the discount rate, credit risk and volatility.
-The probabilities of the various estimates within the range can be reasonably assessed and are used in management's estimate of fair value for these unquoted equity investments.

-Long-term fixed-rate assets are evaluated by the Group based on parameters such as interest rates, specific country risk factors and individual creditworthiness of the customer
+The probabilities of the various estimates within the range can be reasonably assessed and are used in management's estimate of fair value for these unquoted equity investments. - Long-term fixed-rate loans issued are evaluated by the Group based on parameters such as interest rates, specific country risk factors and individual creditworthiness of the customer.